 In most cases, the referring or ordering physician may be the same as the rendering physician.
 However, failure to include this information will result in a denial and delay payment.
 If a required physician is missing, Medicare will often split those codes from the rest of a claim to expedite payment.

 For example, in optometry practices, this is most often seen with pachymetry when billed concurrently with an exam, where Medicare will split off the pachymetry to return a denial for missing referring physician while separately processing and paying on the exam.

-Provider wasn’t credentialed by insurance payer
+The provider wasn’t credentialed by the insurance payer

 Always make sure the provider has been credentialed by the insurance plan before submitting the claim, since some insurance payers may require providers to credential (get on insurance panels/board) with specific plans individually.